Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

 According to this, I have tried to change replyDelay.
 Working state is when each anchor has a different replyDelay.
 I have tried to only delay anchor's response to tag and then use same replyDelay value for all anchors, but it DOES NOT WORK!!
 I also tried to use different replyDelay, but lower value for each anchor.
 Also does not help.
 Only works the way which is implemented in main library.

+This is not true.
+Not only the way from library works.
+See below (16 February)

 So I decided t stick only with 3 anchors, which is useful for position estimation.

+# 16 February, 2024

+Analysis of the past experiments:

+1. After lowering the reset timeout on the anchor side to 200 ms, tags were burned twice.
+It happened when tag got the value from one anchor and lost connection with another anchor.
+  - In the first experiment in Rotunda tag lost the connection with anchor and stucked in infinite loop (maybe).
+Tag was placed at visible distance from anchors.
+  - In the second experiment near S8, I was standing at 1 meter from the Anchor baseline.
+Distance between anchors was 2.5 m.
+One of the anchors lost the connection with tag, and tag were burned.

+  After resetting the reset timeout on the anchor back to the previous 500 ms solved the issue.
+I have tried same scenario as in second experiment.
+It was ok.
+Tag lost the connection, but was not burned.

+  Maybe this was happened occasionally, because Timout was changed on the Anchor side, but Tag was burned.

+  2. Different anchors use different replyDelay when sending poll and range signals.
+This delays must be different.
+Same value does not work.
+Even more, I think when anchors send signal at the same time, signal from one anchor gets blocked by another signal and gets lost.
+Tag cannot see the signal sent by anchor.
+This happens even with different replyDelay values, but when signals get collided.

+  I have observed that difference between replyDelay on anchors must be at least 12 ms, otherwise communication does not work good.
+Either gets stucked or distances arriving randomly (to server) with signifficant delay.
+Another thing is that maximum difference must be 50 ms. Otherwise one of the anchors shows strange distances like 4500.00 or even negative values like -5000.00.

+  replyDelay does have to be like in library.
+Difference between each pair of anchors (replyDealys) must be at least 12-14ms and at most 50 ms. Difference between two following replyDelays must be 12-14 ms. - Not True

+  I have managed to run all 4 anchors with the following setup:

+  Anchor 101 - 17 ms
+  Anchor 102 - 20 ms
+  Anchor 103 - 23 ms
+  Anchor 104 - 26 ms

+# 17 February, 2024

+Experiments at school

+Observation:
+  During experimets strange phenomenon was observed.
+Tag 3 with mac address 70:B8:F6:D8:F6:60 (which was burned) does not receive signal near server (HW server which is placed in the wall).
+Another Tag 1 with mac address "70:B8:F6:D8:F6:48" (which was also burned), however, works OK.
+Maybe this is specific to ESP32 board, or it is because the board was burned.

+  This also happened when anchor line was far away.
+When anchors are placed closer (Experiment 7), signal is strong enough to be received and handled (on both tags).